kubedb/docs/docs/guides/ignite/reconfigure-tls/reconfigure-tls.md

 ### Deploy Ignite without TLS

-In this section, we are going to deploy a Ignite Replicaset database without TLS.
+In this section, we are going to deploy an Ignite database without TLS.
 In the next few sections we will reconfigure TLS using `IgniteOpsRequest` CRD.
 Below is the YAML of the `Ignite` CR that we are going to create,

 ```yaml
 apiVersion: kubedb.com/v1alpha2